 Economic analyses of management actions affecting coastal pelagic fisheries requires detailed, representative cost and earnings data for the harvesters and processors of sardine and other CPS making up each fishery sector.
 These data are used to evaluate the economic impacts of proposed management actions.
-Experience with the long-term allocation of the Pacific sardine HG emphasizes this need, and underscores the necessity for routine data collection.
+Experience with the long-term allocation of the Pacific sardine HG emphasizes this need and underscores the necessity for routine data collection.
 Collecting such data on an irregular basis, or to address an issue at hand, often makes them suspect in terms of strategic bias and validity.

-Under Ecosystem-based fishery conservation and management, economic analyses may examine changes in yields from a number of different species, and finding a balance among the variety of ecosystem services CPS can provide.
+Under Ecosystem-based fishery conservation and management, economic analyses may examine changes in yields from a number of different species and finding a balance among the variety of ecosystem services CPS can provide.
 The tradeoffs of interest are between benefits CPS provide as directed harvests, food for higher trophic level commercial-harvested predators, food for recreationally important predators, and food for non-commercial but ecologically important predators.
 The economic data required to evaluate tradeoffs involving recreationally important versus non-commercial but ecologically important species will entail the development of non-market data acquisition and valuation techniques.
+While these methods may have been developed, it is not clear the extent of their application to CPS fishery socio-economics.